JetBrains/Qodana/topics/jenkins.md

 The `stage` block calls %instance%.
 Here, you can also specify the [options](docker-image-configuration.topic) you would like to configure %instance% with like the [quality gate and baseline](#Quality+gate+and+baseline) features.

-## Inspect specific branches
+## Analyze specific branches

-<link-summary>Using the `when` block, you can tell %instance% which branches of your project to inspect.</link-summary>
+<link-summary>Using the `when` block, you can tell %instance% which branches of your project to analyze.</link-summary>

-Using the `when` block, you can tell %instance% which branches of your project to inspect.
-For example, this configuration lets you inspect only the `feature` branch.
+Using the `when` block, you can tell %instance% which branches of your project to analyze.
+For example, this configuration lets you analyze only the `feature` branch.

 ```groovy
 pipeline {